 There is one challenge, however.
 That’s getting into the park.
 In the winter months, it can seem as though Skyline Drive is closed more often than open.

-Thanks to two snowstorms last week, Skyline Drive was shut down – all 105 miles of Skyline Drive – for quite a few days so snow plow crews could clear the road.
+Last January, two snowstorms within one week shut down all 105 miles of Skyline Drive for quite a few days so snow plow crews could clear the road.

 Thankfully, boundary entrances to the park – those not on Skyline Drive – are always open to park-goers, regardless of weather conditions.

-When you’re eager for a winter hike at Shenandoah National Park in Virginia, I’ve compiled 10 hikes that don’t require vehicular access to Skyline Drive.
+When you’re eager for a winter hike at Shenandoah National Park, I’ve compiled 13 hikes that don’t require vehicular access to Skyline Drive.

 But first, a few questions about visiting Shenandoah National Park in winter, including whether it’s a good idea, winter hiking safety and winter camping.